Every now and then, developers commit mistakes while coding. A mistake in a program or a script is referred to as a bug.

 To enable this option, select Tools → Internet Options → Advanced tab. and then finally check the "Display a Notification About Every Script Error" box option as shown below −

 Unfortunately, since these browsers give no visual indication when an error occurs, you must keep the Console open and watch for errors as your script executes.

 Error notifications that show up on Console or through Internet Explorer dialog boxes are the result of both syntax and runtime errors.
 These error notification include the line number at which the error occurred.

-You can use the alert() or document.write() methods in your program to debug your code. for example, you might write something like :
+You can use the alert() or document.write() methods in your program to debug your code.
+For example, you might write something as follows −

 var debugging = true; var whichImage = "widget"; if( debugging ) alert( "Calls swapImage() with argument: " + whichImage ); var swapStatus = swapImage( whichImage ); if( debugging ) alert( "Exits swapImage() with swapStatus=" + swapStatus );

-By examining the content and order of the alert()s as they appear, you can examine the health of your program very easily.
+By examining the content and order of the alert() as they appear, you can examine the health of your program very easily.

 A debugger is an application that places all aspects of script execution under the control of the programmer.
 Debuggers provide fine-grained control over the state of the script through an interface that allows you to examine and set values as well as control the flow of execution.